The Rise of Super Meth: The Destructive Effects of P2P Methamphetamine

 One proven accountability measure is consistent drug screening.
 Recovery is not a straight path, and relapse is a common problem.
 Judges and case workers can help those suffering from drug addiction and dependence by setting routine drug screenings that provide accountability and an incentive for staying clean.
 Drug screening provides transparency for behavioral modification therapies, including contingency management and motivational enhancement therapies, when used with counseling and community support measures.

 Most drug screening methods, however, come with critical roadblocks to consistency and accountability.
 Urinalysis is incredibly invasive of the individual's privacy, and several testing methods require repeat appointments to record substance use accurately.
-With many court orders requiring three or more screenings per week, people working towards stability will likely struggle to meet the demands on their schedules without sacrificing their financial stability.
+With many court orders requiring up to three screenings per week, people working towards stability will likely struggle to meet the demands on their schedules without sacrificing their financial stability.

 Additionally, family care becomes a concern when in-person observation is necessary for accurate testing.
 The PharmChek® Drugs of Abuse Sweat Patch circumvents all of these issues.
 Its design allows courts and case workers to continuously monitor drug use for up to seven to ten days, or longer, between appointments for specimen collection.
 The Sweat Patch is a perfect solution for those with housing, job, or transportation insecurities.

 Why Is Continuous Screening Important for Super Meth Users?